Safety after the storm

 - Stay tuned to your local radio station for emerging safety information.

 - Check for sewage and water line damage.
 Avoid using the toilets and call a licensed plumber if you suspect pipes or water lines are damaged.
 If water pipes are damaged, avoid tap water and contact the water company immediately.

 - If your home is wet, open doors and windows to dry it.

 - Examine all food in the refrigerator, and dispose of anything that has spoiled.
 Check these guidelines on food safety during an emergency.

 - Take numerous pictures of any damage to your house, as well as the contents, for insurance claims.

-- After the storm can be as intense a time for everyone as it is during the storm.
+- After the storm can be as intense a time as it is during the storm.
 Be patient.
 Use your emergency supplies kit until help arrives.
 Help your neighbor, and don’t be afraid to ask for help.
 Tend to the injured, and call emergency personnel for help when it’s needed.